Letters from Irving Russell Flett to his Family, 1915-1916 - Part 2

 signalling stations or most of the latter are

 in the canal.
-The little lakes, which
+The bitter lakes, which

 run through the canal are very wide